jaysoo/jaysoo.ca/_posts/2016-02-28-organizing-redux-application.markdown

 **indirectly coupled to the root reducer**.
 In turn, the module components will also be coupled to the root reducer.

-We can solve this issue buy giving control to the `todos` module on where it should be mounted in the state atom.
+We can solve this issue by giving control to the `todos` module on where it should be mounted in the state atom.

 {% highlight js %}